Terrorists gun down Kashmiri Pandit, injure brother | Politics

 - India

-Terrorists shot dead a Kashmiri Pandit and injured his brother on Tuesday at an apple orchard in Jammu and Kashmir's Shopian district, which had seen similar attacks on the minority community in April.
+Terrorists shot dead a Kashmiri Pandit and injured his cousin on Tuesday at an apple orchard in south Kashmir's Shopian district, which had seen similar attacks on the minority community in April.

-The victim Sunil Kumar Pandit had gone with his brother Pitambar Nath Pandit alias Pintu to his orchard in Chotigam village of Shopian along with their cattle when they were attacked with AK-47 assault rifle.

-''Terrorists fired upon civilians in an apple orchard in Chotipora area of #Shopian.
-One person died and one injured.
-Both belong to minority community.
-Injured person has been shifted to hospital.
-Area #cordoned off.
-Further details shall follow,'' a police spokesperson tweeted.

-According to police officials, two terrorists came to the orchard in the forenoon.
-While one started firing with his AK-47 rifle on the brothers, the other captured the act on his mobile phone camera.
+This casualty raised the number of targeted killings to 21 this year.

+Tuesday's incident was a chilling reminder of the barbaric gunning down of a school principal Supinder Kaur last October.
+According to police officials, two terrorists belonging to the banned Al-Badar organisation, came to the orchard this morning and lined up everyone.

+Both the cousins were immediately shifted to a hospital where Sunil Kumar succumbed to injuries.
+The condition of Pritmber Bhat is stated to be stable.

+Police has identified the assailant as Adil Wani, a categorised terrorist of Al Badar group, and a hunt has been launched to nab him.

-Sunil Kumar, who leaves behind four daughters and his wife, died on the spot, and his brother was battling for life at an army hospital here.
+Sunil Kumar, who leaves behind four daughters and his wife, was cremated in the evening amid slogans of ''Hindu Muslim Sikh Itehad (unity of Hindus, Muslims and Sikhs)''.

+Qatal-e-Gaarth na manzoor (killing of innocent and destruction are unacceptable) and chants of unity reverberated in the air as villagers of Chotigam took out a procession from the house of Bhat to the cremation ground.

 After the incident, the administration had assured that the presence of security forces where minorities were living would be increased.